kushalgandhi26/kushalgandhi26/README.md

 <h1 align="center"> Hello, I am Kushal Gandhi!</h1>

 <h2 align="center">A bit about myself</h2>
-<p>I am a final year student at Ahmedabad University currently doing my Bachelor of Technology in Computer Science and Engineering.
+<p>I have a degree in Computer Science and Engineering, and my enthusiasm for coding is evident in my dedication

-I take interest in Web Development.
+to learning new technologies.
+My focus has been on web development and honing problem-solving skills.
+Creating websites and software for the community is not just a task for me; it’s a source of encouragement and excitement
  </p>

 <br>